 Long-Term Video Monitoring captures the type and frequency of seizures/events while recording EEG/Brain activity, to confirm the diagnosis of epilepsy and determine the best course of treatment.
 The admission process begins when your doctor decides that prolonged video-EEG monitoring would be useful in evaluating your seizures/events or epilepsy.
-You will be scheduled for admission on a particular date or your name will be placed on a waiting list for admission to the unit.
-As we anticipate discharges, we notify potential patients that space will be available.
-We try to give patients as much advanced notice as possible.
+You will be scheduled for admission on a particular date.
+Most patients are scheduled to arrive Monday mornings and stay for 3-4 nights.
+We typically scheduled out a few weeks to allow for any necessary arrangements for the extended stay.

 What to Expect During Your Stay

 You will be admitted to a specially equipped private room.
 Electrodes will be glued to your scalp and left in place to allow for continuous EEG and video recording.
 You will be monitored 24 hours a day.
 Most of the time, you will stay in bed or in a chair next to the bed.
 Meals will be provided; however, you are welcome to bring in snacks and drinks of your choice.